Live template variables

 When you expand a live template abbreviation, its variables either appear as input fields where you can type values or are replaced with values.
 These may be default values that you can modify or values calculated using functions.

 To declare variables within templates, use the following format:

-Each variable is defined by an expression, and can accept some default value for cases when the expression fails to evaluate.
+Define each variable using an expression and provide a default value for cases when the expression fails to evaluate.

-The name of another variable defined in a live template.
+Names of other variables defined in a live template

-Select the template (or create a new one) for which you want to configure variables.
+Select a template where you want to configure variables.

-Enter the variables in the correct places in template text and click Edit variables
+Specify variables in the template text and click Edit variables.

-Specify whether you want to skip the variable when prompting the user for input if the variable was defined using its expression.
+Specify whether you want to skip the variable when prompting the user for input if the expression evaluated successfully